AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 ### In the mesh configuration file

-To set your cache-control headers in your mesh configuration file, add a `Cache-Control` key value pair to the `responseConfig`.
+To set your own values for cache-control headers, add a `Cache-Control` key value pair to the `responseConfig` in your mesh configuration file.

 <InlineAlert variant="info" slots="text"/>

-Cache-control header values in your mesh configuration file take precedence over other conflicting values and are always included in the response.
+Cache-control header values in your mesh configuration file take precedence over other conflicting values for your sources and are always included in the response.

 #### Mesh Example